 Address: 1 Rue au Beurre, Brussels, Belgium

-Situated just north of the Grand' Place, this church was built on a site of smaller 15th century church.
+Located just north of the Grand' Place, this church was built on a site of a smaller 15th century church.
 This church is well known for its extravagant interior.

 Churches located in the neighbourhoods of Ste Géry and Ste Catherine: